nighthowlrr/PreEditor/README.md

 - Basic Syntax Highlighting for:
   - Java
-  - More Languages can be added
+  - More Languages will be added in future updates
 - Undo / Redo